network-analytics/pmacct-test-automation/tests/302-BGP-IPv6-multiple-sources/README.md

 1. Part 1: start traffic reproducers (00, 01, 02, 03) with provided configs.

 IMPORTANT: Make sure that you start the reproducers after in the 25s-55s range of a minute (to make sure timings and interactions between the pcaps are respected in all scenarios)!
-IMPORTANT: do not kill the traffic reproducer process of traffic-generator-02, which stays open thanks to keep_open=true!
+IMPORTANT: do not kill the traffic reproducer processes, which stay open thanks to keep_open=true!

 Check the following at t=60s:

 - The nfacctd kafka output messages in topic daisy.bgp need to match with  the json messages in "output-bgp-00.json".
-- The timestamp values will change between runs, with the only exceptions being timestamp_start and timestamp_end, which come from IPFIX fields and will stay the same.
+- The timestamp values will change between runs.
 - Order of the json messages could change (this means you also have to ignore any sequence numbers when comparing the json output!)
 - Log messages in "output-log-00.log" are present in the logfile (order of appearence preserved, but there could/will be other logs in between)
 - HINT: ${repro_ip} and ${bgp_id} can be one of the 4 used by the reproducers!